kevinquinnw/one-record-hackathon/README.md

-# Check out our React Application below
+# Check out AJK Cargo

 We used Netlify and Heroku to deploy it.
 You can check it out [here](https://ajk-cargo.netlify.app/).